abhi18av/nf-tower-docs-orgs-and-teams/docs/installation/system-deployment.md

 !!! tip
-    To be able to install Nextflow Tower on private infrastructure and to use extension packs for Nextflow, you'd need a license key.
+     To install Nextflow Tower on private infrastructure, you'd need a license key.
 Please contact us at sales@seqera.io to get your license key.

 ### Basic deployment

 The minimal Tower configuration only requires the front-end, backend and database modules.

 These can be executed as Docker containers or as native services running in the hosting environment.
-Such a minimal configuration is only suggested for evaluation purposes or for a small number of users.
+Such a minimal configuration is only suggested for **evaluation purposes** or for a small number of users.

 ### Kubernetes deployment